-It’s easy for dog owners to get regular exercise with their pooches; the typical young pup is almost always ready for a run or fetch session.
-But cats?
+It’s easy for dog owners to get regular exercise with their pooches; the typical young pup is almost always ready for a run or a fetch session.
+But cat exercise?
 They’re not exactly known as cooperative workout partners.
 Dangle a toy your kitty’s way, and if she’s not in the mood, she won’t budge.
 Still, cat guardians don’t have to be permanently sidelined to the couch.

 Play Chase With a Feather Teaser

 Pick a time when your cat is naturally more energized — early in the a.m. is good.
 Then grab a wand with feathers dangling off the end.
 Go with one that has a mix of bright colors; the more contrast there is, the more eye-catching it is for her, Archibald says.
 “Don’t just start running with it and expect her to follow; lure her into a chase by placing the feathers on the floor near her and weaving them around slowly in her line of vision.”
 When she goes to pounce, pull it away; it’ll charge her hunting instinct.
 Start running in circles or up and down a hallway, teasing her with the feathers for 10 to 15 minutes.
 You’ll break a sweat, and she’ll probably feel like the queen of the jungle.

 Have Her Fetch a Ball or Toy

 Fetch isn’t just for dogs.
 The game takes advantage of your cat’s penchant for “catching” prey and dropping it at your feet, a show of appreciation for her favorite human.
 Tease her with her favorite toy to get her excited, and then hurl or slide it across the floor.
 Your throwing arm gets a workout, and she gets to bring the toy back to you and gift you with her catch.
 Win-win!

 Create an Agility Course